 - Difficulty playing with peers

-More recent studies have shown that late talkers may have difficulty with language processing tasks in the elementary school years.
-It is always good to consult with a speech-language pathologist if you think your child is a late talker.
+More recent studies have shown that one in five late talkers may have difficulty with language processing tasks in the elementary school years.6 It’s always good to consult a speech-language pathologist if you think your child is a late talker.

-Each family is different in terms of family dynamic and language exposure.
-Together with the speech pathologist, the family would make a plan that makes sense for the child’s language profile, with either consistent monitoring or ongoing therapy with either direct or indirect intervention.
+Each family is different in terms of family dynamics and language exposure.
+With the speech pathologist, the family would make a plan that makes sense for the child’s language profile, with either consistent monitoring or ongoing therapy (with direct or indirect intervention).
+Direct intervention is language stimulation done with the child while the family or caregiver observes.
+Indirect intervention includes coaching directed toward parents that can be incorporated throughout the day, with feedback from the speech pathologist.4

-If parents are concerned about their child’s language development, the best thing they can do is consult with a speech-language pathologist.
-In the United States, children aged 0-3 years old are entitled to free evaluations through their local county or Department of Health via the Early Intervention Program.
+If you’re concerned about your child’s language development, the best thing you can do is consult with a speech-language pathologist.
+In the United States, children aged 0-3 are entitled to free or reduced-cost evaluations through their local county or Department of Health via the Early Intervention Program.7,8,9

-When dealing with late talkers, the earlier the underlying issues are identified, the sooner you can receive help and the more lasting the change can be for the child and the family.
+When dealing with late talkers, the earlier you can identify the underlying issues, the sooner you can receive help for your child.
+This leads to more lasting change for your child and your family.